 The Bank’s current main activities are as follows:

-The Sustainable Banking team played a driving role in the creation and development of this market an is still strongly supporting market innovations.
-In particular, it was behind the Green Bond Principles initiative that seeks to foster transparency and integrity in this market, and more recently, it-co-drafted the Guidance for Issuers of Social Bond extending best practices of Green Bond market to Social Bond market.
+The Sustainable Banking Team has been a driving force for the creation and development of this market and continues to promote its most important innovations.
+In particular, the team was behind the Green Bond Principles, which promote the transparency and integrity of this market, and more recently it co-drafted the Guidance for Issuers of Social Bond, which extends the best practices of the Green Bonds market to that of Social Bonds.

 The Sustainable Banking team also took part in the implementation of Crédit Agricole CIB’s Green Notes issue in 2013, aimed at financing projects that contribute to the fight against climate change and the transition to a decarbonised economy.
-It also developed a rigorous methodology for selecting the green-certified assets supported by this programme, being still very active since 2013.
-The programme obtained the second opinion from the Sustainalytics ESG rating agency in 2015.
+It also developed a rigorous methodology for selecting the green-certified assets supported by this programme.

 Since its creation, the Sustainable Banking team has worked on investment projects aimed at both financial profitability and social and environmental objectives.
 Objectives include the reduction of poverty, job creation in disadvantaged areas, and the shrinking of carbon footprints.
 For example, the Sustainable Banking team structured Livelihoods*, a carbon offsetting fund that works with rural communities, and advised Lafarge on a micro-finance project dedicated to housing.